holoflash/Current-Temperature/README.md

 -   Toggle between celsius and fahrenheit by clicking on the temperature display
 -   Once selected, display the full city name, the current temperature, and the temperature fetch time in local-time
 -   Dynamic gradient background indicating the temperature (cold = blue, warm = red, night = dark-blue, day = orange)
--   Selected city and chose temperature unit (C/F) are stored in localStorage and displayed upon refresh/revisit of site
+-   Selected city and choose temperature unit (°C/°F) are stored in localStorage and displayed upon refresh/revisit of site
 -   Reset localStorage via changeCity button

 ### Huge hanks to the amazing people behind these great API's used in this project: